Purpose

 pool2.obclient [oceanbase]> CREATE RESOURCE POOL pool2 unit='unit2',unit_num=1,zone_list=('B_4');Add the resource pool

-- When you modify the locality of a tenant, for columnstore replicas, only add or reduce replicas, but not change the replica type.
-That is, if you want to add columnstore replicas, ensure that no replica exists in the original zone.
-If you want to reduce columnstore replicas, change the zone where the columnstore replicas are located to a zone without replicas.
+- When you modify the locality of a tenant, you can only add or remove columnstore replicas.
+You cannot convert the replica type.
+That is, if you want to add a columnstore replica, there must be no replica in the original zone.
+If you want to remove a columnstore replica, you must change the zone that contains the columnstore replica to a zone with no replica.

-- After you add columnstore replicas to a tenant, you must deploy an ODP and perform a series of configurations to route the connection to the columnstore replicas.
-For more information about columnstore replicas, see Columnstore replicas.
+- After you add a columnstore replica to a tenant, you need to deploy ODP and configure it to route connections to the columnstore replica.
+For more information, see Columnstore replicas.

 If the arbitration service is deployed, enable the arbitration service for

-tenant1tenant astenant101.obclient [oceanbase]> ALTER TENANT tenant1 RENAME GLOBAL_NAME TO tenant101;Lock the
+tenant1totenant101.obclient [oceanbase]> ALTER TENANT tenant1 RENAME GLOBAL_NAME TO tenant101;Lock the tenant